This page provides instructions on computer accessibility.

 - W3C Markup Evaluation

 Note: For any extension mentioned above from the Chrome Web Store, in order to download and install the extension, you will need to log out of your UH account on your web browser.
 Once the installation is finished you can then log back in.

 Creating accessible documents & files:

 UH’s Information Technology Services (ITS) creating accessible documents page provides resources for: Adobe Acrobat and InDesign, Microsoft Office for Word, Excel, and PowerPoint, and Google tools Docs, Sheets, and Slides.

 To learn how to fix accessibility issues for documents and files, please see UHʻs Accessibility Training page.

 Closed captioning allows for viewers to toggle on/off captions or subtitles when viewing videos.
 In order to play a video that allows for closed captioning, one must either have a player, like YouTube, or “merge” both a sidecar file (.srt, .vtt, etc.) and video in a player that allows for this feature.

-Following are free resources on creating accessible videos with closed captions:
+The following are free to minimal cost resources on creating accessible videos with closed captions:

 - YouTube explains how to edit the closed captioning feature in YouTube.